misamura/pandocker/README.md

 ## Build it

 + Install docker from https://www.docker.com/get-started.
-+ Run `docker build -tag misamura/pandocker .` from the base path of this git project.
++ Run `docker build -t misamura/pandocker .` from the base path of this git project.

 ### Run it